craftercms/docs/source/content-authors/content-authors-assets.rst

 -------------
 Adding Assets
 -------------
-To upload a file (images, videos, etc.), in the Site Content Panel click on **Static Assets**, then click again on the folder named **static-assets**.
+To upload a file (images, videos, etc.), in the Sidebar click on **Static Assets**, then click again on the folder named **static-assets**.
 This will show you a list of folders containing assets already uploaded, such as images, fonts, etc.

 ^^^^^^^^^^^^^^^^^
 Creating a folder